zteln/goblin/README.md

 7. **Manifest update**: Old files are marked for deletion and new files are logged
 8. **File cleanup**: Old SST files are deleted after acquiring write locks

 Compaction runs asynchronously and retries up to 5 times on failure.
-The compactor uses RW locks to ensure files aren't deleted while being read.

 ## SST file format

-SST files use the `.goblin` extension and follow this binary structure:
+SST files use the `<no>.goblin` format and follow this binary structure:

 ```
 ┌─────────────────┬──────────────┬─────────────────┐